bhuisgen/neon-webdocs/docs/neon/configuration/loader/loader/index.md

     load-resource1:
       raw:
         resource:
-          first:
+          resource1:
             api:
               method: GET
               url: https://<backend_url>/api/v1/resource/1
     load-resource2:
       raw:
         resource:
-          second:
+          resource2:
             api:
               method: GET
               url: https://<backend_url>/api/v1/resource/2
 ```

-- The loader is executed `15` seconds after the instance startup and then every `900` seconds.
+- The loader is executed 15 seconds after the instance startup and then every 900 seconds.
-- For each pass all rules are evaluated and execute the parser module `raw`.
+- Each execution will process all defined rules.
-- The `raw` parser triggers the provider **api** to fetch the resources and store/refresh them into the server state.
+- Both rules **load-resource1** and **load-resource2** use the `raw` parser which triggers the provider **api** to fetch the resources **resource1** and **resource2** and to store/refresh them into the server state.

 ## Directives